Hyperpigmentation Treatment

 Hyperpigmentation Treatment – Treating patches of discoloured skin with IPL (Dye SR) Laser

-At DrBK, we use the Harmony XL Pro IPL (Dye SR) laser to effectively treat different types of hyperpigmentation/pigmentation.
+At DrBK, we use the IPL Dye SR Laser to effectively treat different types of hyperpigmentation/pigmentation, such as sunspots, age spots, freckles, and uneven skin tone.

 Before any hyperpigmentation treatment at DrBK, we will book you in for a skin analysis and consultation.
 This is to ensure that your skin is suitable for treatment and that this is the right treatment option for you.